4cylinder/connect4/README.md

 **Controllers that we modified**

-* account.php: Added securimage captcha function and a callback validation
+* `account.php`: Added securimage captcha function and a callback validation
-* arcade.php: Players show as online in the lobby if they quit a game mid-match
+* `arcade.php`: Players show as online in the lobby if they quit a game mid-match
-* board.php: Functions for handling gameplay using AJAX, JSON, and transactions
+* `board.php`: Functions for handling gameplay using AJAX, JSON, and transactions

 **Views that we modified**

-* newForm.php: Add securimage captcha functionality to the registration form
+* `newForm.php`: Add securimage captcha functionality to the registration form
-* loginForm.php: Make login page aesthetically pleasing, with game instructions
+* `loginForm.php`: Make login page aesthetically pleasing, with game instructions
-* availableUsers.php: Handle cases of players dropping mid-match
+* `availableUsers.php`: Handle cases of players dropping mid-match
-* board.php: Core JS gameplay functions (rendering board, making moves, sync)
+* `board.php`: Core JS gameplay functions (rendering board, making moves, sync)
-* Where possible, we applied template.css to as many views as possible
+* Where possible, we applied `template.css` to as many views as possible

 **Models that we modified**

-* match_model.php: Added a function to update the game board state
+* `match_model.php`: Added a function to update the game board state

 **New libraries**

-* application/libraries/securimage
+* `application/libraries/securimage`
 * Downloaded the Securimage PHP library from their website as instructed
 * We did not write this library and do not claim ownership
 * We removed the audio part of the library to save space

 **New CSS files**

-* css/board.css
-* Styling for the 7x6 game board (it is a HTML table with square cells)
+* `css/board.css`: Styling for the 7x6 game board (it is a HTML table with square cells)
-* css/template.css
-* Styling for overall aesthetics (provided by Professor De Lara)
+* `css/template.css`: Styling for overall aesthetics (provided by Professor De Lara)

 **New JavaScript files**

-* js/detectWin.js
-* Called by the board.php view to see if the latest move made by a player results in a victory
-* Checks for 4 matches in 6 different directions (row, column, 4 diagonals)
+* `js/detectWin.js`: Called by the board.php view to see if the latest move made by a player results in a victory.
+Checks for 4 matches in 6 different directions (row, column, 4 diagonals)